-- UMNST will continue to publicise and support any natural disaster in Nepal which UMN or its Nepali partner organisations can respond to. - UMN will identify community projects that require funding assistance for UMNST to consider for promotion. - UMN's Mission hospitals at Tansen and Okhaldhunga will continue to receive support. - Some supporters will undoubtedly favour specific areas of the work of UMN and its hospitals.
-UMNST will ensure it makes grants to and monitors appropriate projects to ensure that funds granted were used effectively in line with the supporters' wishes.
+- UMNST will continue to publicise and support any natural disaster in Nepal which UMN or its Nepali partner organisations can respond to. - UMN will identify community projects that require funding assistance for UMNST to consider for promotion. - UMN's Mission hospitals at Tansen and Okhaldhunga will continue to receive support.
+Some supporters will undoubtedly favour specific areas of the work of UMN and its hospitals.
+UMNST will ensure it makes grants to and monitors appropriate projects to ensure that funds granted were used effectively in line with the supporters' wishes. - UMN will be the founder of UMNMDT, if required, and will provide the initial funding to a level that meets the Nepali Government requirements.

-The Trustees are unlikely, at this time, to widen their area of support within Nepal.
+The Trustees are unlikely, at this time, to widen their area of support in Nepal.